35 Employee engagement survey questions for higher productivity

 25. Does your organization encourage employees to recognize each other?

 An employee engagement strategy is most effective when employees feel their career path gives them an opportunity for growth and learning.
-The right employee survey questions can help you zero in on if their work is putting them on the right path for their professional development.
+The right employee survey questions can help you zero in on whether their work is putting them on the right path for their professional development.

 26. Do you have a development plan aimed at improving your employees’ skills?